 So, what does it look like in class?
 Well, before each chapter, we do an anticipation guide.
 First, I give students time to read through it and answer any that they can.
 Then, as a class, we discuss the literal meaning of each one to ensure that they understand.
 Occasionally they get my opinion, but they have to push pretty hard to get it, and I always refuse unless everyone else has already weighed in.

-Then, we use a few of the reflective response cards to help them begin making connections before even reading.
-This greatly helps their understanding because their vocabulary tends to be rather low.
-Next, I read to them, and I NEVER ask them to for one really big reason.
+Then, we use a few reflective response cards to help them begin making connections before reading.
+This dramatically helps their understanding because their vocabulary tends to be relatively low.
+Next, I read to them, and I NEVER ask them to read for one huge reason.

 Read aloud in adult ESL.
 It demonstrates fluency.

-Have you ever noticed that when you are really reading something, you are reading aloud in your head?
+Have you ever noticed that when you are reading something, you are reading aloud in your head?
 You’ve seen those Morgan Freeman memes, the ones that have you listening to his voice read it to you in your head.
 That’s a pleasure of reading.
 Have you ever created voices for characters even though you were reading silently?
 How easy would it be to “hear” these voices if you were reading in a foreign language?
-If pronunciation is important, you have to be able to speak a word before you can read it.
-And no, you don’t have to have a rich voice that vibrates in the blood of the listeners.
+If pronunciation is essential, you have to be able to speak a word before you can read it.
+No, you don’t have to have a rich voice that vibrates in the listeners’ blood.
 You can be you, but don’t be afraid to BE YOU!
 Those voices you hear in your head when you read?
 Share them!

 Reading aloud provides limitless opportunities for extended discussions.